The discovery of three pulsars in the globular cluster M15 with the FAST: Results

-From the observation of December 21, 2020, two long-period pulsars, namely M15K and M15L, were detected by Riptide-FFA.
-The signals of M15K and M15L have periods of approximately 1920 ms and 3961 ms, respectively, both with DM values of 65.00 $\text{pc\,cm}^{-3}$ for the best SNR.
-Due to the Radio Frequency Interferences (RFIs), their SNR is very limited.
-Thus, we only obtained timing solution with JUMPs (See Figure.\ref{Fig3}) and only the spinning periods were fitted (Table.\ref{Table.2}).
-In order to detect them for more times, more weak RFIs should be masked and removed from the data.
+From the observation of December 21$^{\rm st}$, 2020, two long-period pulsars, namely M15K and M15L, were detected by Riptide-FFA.
+The signals of M15K and M15L have periods of approximately 1928 ms and 3961 ms, with trial DM values of 66.50 and 66.75 $\text{pc\,cm}^{-3}$ for the best SNR, respectively.
+Due to Radio Frequency Interference (RFI), their SNRs are mostly very low.
+In order to detect them more often, more weak RFI should be excised from the data.
+Timing solutions for these two pulsars are presented in Table~\ref{Table.2}.

+Recently another independent study also reported the discoveries of these two pulsars with their phase-connected timing solutions.
+Their results show that both pulsars are below the spin-up line, indicating that the pulsars could be partially recycled \citep{Zhou-2024}.